coverclock/com-diag-hazer/README.md

 can be cut and pasted directly into Google Maps and Google Earth.
-The underlying position is stored as binary integers in billionths of a degree (nanodegrees), but the device under test may not provide that much accuracy; the actual number of significant digits is reported in the INT line (below), but even this may be optimistic (or, for that matter, pessimistic).
+The underlying position is stored as binary integers in billionths of a degree (nanodegrees), but the device under test may not provide that much accuracy; the actual number of significant digits for various data is reported by the INT line (below), but even this may be optimistic - or, for that matter, pessimistic - when compared to what the device is capable of.
+In particular, technologies like Wide Area Augmentation System (WAAS), multi-band GNSS, differential GPS, Real-Time Kinematics (RTK), and long-term surveying, can potentially achieve remarkable accuracy.

 ALT is the most recent altitude solution, in feet and meters.
+(Similar comments here regarding precision as those for POS.)

 COG is the most recent course over ground solution, in cardinal compass direction, and the bearing in degrees true, and degrees magnetic (if available).
+(Similar comments here regarding precision as those for POS.)

 SOG is the most recent speed over ground solution, in miles per hour, knots (nautical miles per hour), and kilometers per hour.
+(Similar comments here regarding precision as those for POS.)

 INT is internal Hazer state including the name of the sentence (GLL in the example above) that most recently updated the solution, the total number of